Cosmological perturbation theory for large scale structure in phase space: Introduction

+We will first use this framework to rederive the familiar SPT kernels.
+This exercise underscores the fact that a vanishing vorticity and velocity dispersion should be seen as a consequence of the perturbative expansion, rather than an assumption (in accordance with the results obtained in \cite{Valageas:2001df}).
+This is consistent with the expectation that these effects are of intrinsically nonperturbative nature.
 An important outcome of our formalism will be the fact that nonlinearities backreact into the background distribution function.
 That is, even if our starting point is a background distribution function consistent with the assumption of cold dark matter (proportional to a Dirac delta function at zero momentum), gravitational nonlinearities will introduce some additional time-dependent contributions.
 In fact, we will see that the Boltzmann equation can be rephrased as a coupled set of equations, one for the background distribution function and another for its fluctuations.

 This suggests a natural procedure to improve on SPT: To use the (\textit{apriori} unknown) fully nonlinear background distribution function as a source term to solve for the fluctuation in the distribution function perturbatively.
 This effectively enables one to account for a nonzero average velocity dispersion, and introduces an additional contribution to the one-loop power spectrum with the exact same form as the effective sound speed counterterm in the EFTofLSS.
 While this reveals the possibility to arrive at the right ingredients from a purely old-fashioned perturbation theory approach, we will show that the framework is necessarily incomplete for reasons that are related to the lack of theoretical control over short distance fluctuations.
 This problem can be cured by standard EFT methods, which emerge as a necessary ingredient to self-consistently model a nonzero velocity dispersion.